Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 - You can’t find an attorney to accept your case

-Note: If the at-fault driver was an employee of a business and performing his or her job duties at the time of the accident, you can file in any county where the company does business.
+If the at-fault driver was an employee of a business and on the job at the time of the accident, you can file in any county where the company does business.

-To find the Pennsylvania small claims court near you, check the listing on the Pennsylvania courts website.
+To find the Pennsylvania small claims court near you, check the Pennsylvania courts website.

-If the statute of limitations expires, you will be legally barred from ever pursuing the at-fault driver for the compensation you deserve.
+If the statute of limitations expires, you will lose the right to pursue the at-fault driver or the at-fault driver’s insurance company for the compensation you deserve.

-The statute of limitations period for property damage and personal injury claims in the State of Pennsylvania is two (2) years.
+The statute of limitations period for property damage and personal injury claims in Pennsylvania is two (2) years.

 The insurance company is under no legal obligation to settle your claim within Pennsylvania’s statute of limitations period.
 If the date is approaching, you must file a lawsuit or retain an attorney who will file one for you.